 - Highlights - Reefs, walls, sharks, migratory whales

 These trips last a week at sea, beginning and ending in George Town, Grand Cayman.
-Each itinerary includes stops at the country’s iconic diving areas, showcasing the best of all three islands whenever possible.
+Liveaboard itineraries in the Cayman Islands include stops at the country’s iconic diving areas, showcasing the best of all three islands whenever possible.
 The Caymans are renowned for numerous well-preserved shipwrecks, plummeting walls, and colourful light-filled coral gardens.
 Plus, close encounters with friendly Southern stingrays at the world-famous Stingray City.

 - Areas of exploration - Grand Cayman, Little Cayman, Cayman Brac